/*Font style and formatting for LibGuides*/ Skip to Main Content

 Setting up a virtual environment now will save you a great deal of time and trouble later.
 Fortunately, setting up virtual environments in Anaconda is straightforward.

-Unlike some other tools for managing virtual environments, Anaconda allows the user to select which version of Python to use for each new virtual environment.
+Unlike some other tools for managing virtual environments, Anaconda allows you to select which version of Python to use for each new virtual environment.
 This is a huge advantage when it comes to working with modules that were developed using older version of Python, which may not be compatible with newer versions.

-Environments Tab in Anaconda
+Find the Environments Tab in Anaconda

 On the left side of the Anaconda Navigator window, click the “Environments” tab.
 Here you will find a list of the virtual environments you have available for use in Anaconda: